 8. Intellectual Property

-8.1 Any IP created or licensed by us for or in respect of the Services is and remains our property or the property of the entity from which it has been licensed.
-Nothing within any of our documentation including but not limited to; our Service Agreement, Proposal, or by the disclosure of any information under either of them, operates as a sale, transfer, licence, assignment or other dealing with respect to that IP in any material, other than to confer a right to have the benefit of a use of that material strictly for purposes of delivery of the Services in accordance with the Service Agreement.
+8.1.
+Any IP created or licensed by us for or in respect of the Services is and remains our property or the property of the entity from which it has been licensed.
+Nothing within any of our documentation including but not limited to; our Service Agreement, Proposal, Service Information or by the disclosure of any information under either of these, operates as a sale, transfer, licence, assignment or other dealing with respect to that IP in any material, other than to confer a right to have the benefit of use of that material strictly for purposes of delivery of the Services in accordance with the Service Agreement.

-8.2 Material provided by us by whatever means, including through our Website, printed or otherwise provided, is protected by Australian copyright legislation and by the copyright legislation applying in other countries.
+8.3.
+Material provided by us by whatever means, including through our website, printed, or otherwise provided, is protected by Australian copyright legislation and by the copyright legislation applying in other countries.

-8.3 Unless otherwise agreed for purposes of delivering the Services, you may make copies of portions of such material solely for your own information, research or study, provided that you do not modify the copy from how it appears as provided by us and include a copyright notice consistent with paragraph 8.2 on the copy that you make.
+8.4.
+Unless otherwise agreed for purposes of delivering the Services, you may make copies of portions of such material solely for your own information, research, or study, provided you do not modify the copy from how it appears as provided by us and include a copyright notice consistent with paragraph 8.2 on the copy that you make.

-8.5 Bodycare Health & Wellbeing Pty Ltd is the registered owner in Australia of each Trade Mark.
-It licences the Trade Mark to its subsidiaries and other entities for use in the course of providing products and Services to our clients.
-Bodycare Health & Wellbeing Pty Ltd has used or permitted the use of the Trade Mark outside Australia and asserts its entitlement to do so at the exclusion of others.
+8.6.
+Bodycare Health & Wellbeing Pty Ltd is the registered owner in Australia of each Trademark.
+It licences the Trademark to its subsidiaries and other entities for use while providing products and Services to our clients.
+Bodycare Health & Wellbeing Pty Ltd has used or permitted the use of the Trademark outside Australia and asserts its entitlement to do so at the exclusion of others.

-8.6 A Trade Mark may not be used as a trade mark or in connection with the supply of goods or services by any other person without our prior written permission.
-We have developed strict guidelines as to the manner in which the Trade Mark is to be used by authorised users.
+8.7.
+A Trademark may not be used as a trademark or in connection with the supply of goods or services by any other person without our prior written permission.
+We have developed strict guidelines as to the way the Trademark is to be used by authorised users.